Reasons for Individual Investors to Be Grateful

 - Beyond the Index Card: Implementing the Advice of the Financial Experts – Harold Pollack, the opening keynote speaker at this year’s AAII Investor Conference, shares the lessons he’s learned and the story behind his now famous index card.

 - Revisiting the Risks of Retirement Spending Rules – In this new update to a 1998 AAII Journal article, we discuss the risks of spending only portfolio income, spending returns or making inflation-adjusted withdrawals.

 AAII Sentiment Survey

 The latest survey results are shown below.
 Due to the timing of today’s holiday, I wrote this week’s commentary in advance and before the latest numbers were known.
 The current results were automatically updated by our content management software.
 We did tabulate the results to this week’s special question yesterday, however, and they are available on our website.
 More about this week’s results.

 - Bullish: 35.1%, down 6.2 points

 - Neutral: 31.0%

 What’s Trending on AAII

 The Week Ahead

-The Treasury Department will auction $26 billion of two-year notes and $34 billion of five-year notes on Monday, and $28 billion of seven-year notes on Tuesday.
+The Treasury Department will auction $39 billion of two-year notes on Monday, $40 billion of five-year notes on Tuesday and $18 billion of two-year floating rate notes and $32 billion of seven-year notes on Wednesday.